 We are grateful that we have a number of skills which we use to our advantage.
-We bake, and sell crotchet and sell, design t shirts and sell, do craft and sell, tutor students and write for online blogs.
+We bake, and sell crotchet and sell, design t-shirts and sell, do craft and sell tutor students and write for online blogs.
 With the extra money, we are able to do things (wisely) like paying more on our mortgage or taking a holiday or saving for the future.
 We decide and you can too.
-Whilst we do use our skills to offer gifts to family and friends, it is not enough to give it all away when you can gain financial reward for your skill.
+Whilst we do use our skills to offer gifts to family and friends, it is not enough to give it all away when you can gain financial rewards for your skill.

 Give up Subscription services

 We do not have any subscription service.
-Yes we did have before when money was flowing freely, but that stream has dried up so now we don’t have gym membership.
-There are parks near to home and we are pleased that one of them even have an outdoor gym area freely available to use in fresh air.
+Yes, we did have before when money was flowing freely, but that stream has dried up so now we don’t have a gym membership.
+There are parks near home and we are pleased that one of them even has an outdoor gym area freely available to use in the fresh air.
 Cooking subscription boxes?
 No. We can cook.
 If you can’t, learn how to.
 Do you have delivery services or television services that you could do without?
 Check and be sure that you NEED and not just want them.

 Check to see where Money is Leaking from

 We try not to let money leak from our house by:

 - Keeping windows closed when the heating is on.